thespcrewroy/HackTheBox/Labs/01. StartingPoint/02. Fawn/ftp.md

     * Receive and send server logs to an external source
     * Log in for remote management from a distant host
     * Serve web content that can be accessed remotely through another host's browser

+## FTP Security
+* Users may authenticate themselves with a clear-text sign-in protocol such as username and password
+* Users  they can connect anonymously with username `anonymous` without having a specifed password if the server is configured to allow it
+* For secure transmission that protects the username and password and encrypts the content, FTP is often secured with SSL/TLS (FTPS) or SSH (SFTP).
+* FTP by itself does have the ability to require credentials before allowing access to the stored files.
+However, it does not encrypt the traffic sent between client and server
+* Traffic can be intercepted with what is known as a Man-in-the-Middle Attack (MitM), and the  contents of the files can be read in plaintext.